ko-i/ko-i/README.md

 - Hello & welcome
 - Plz don't try 2 understand my code, u r wasting time
-- This is a student's repo & he wants 2 play with some small projects, c or rust, tell him if u have any interesting idea
+- The repo's owener is a student & he wants 2 play with some small projects, c or rust, telling him if u have any interesting idea